sameph/alx-low_level_programming/0x12-singly_linked_lists/README.md

-A project about singly linked list
+this project is about singly linked list